TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

 measuring the BIOS boot block and then moves on to measure the rest of the BIOS.
 SRTM has a few problems:

-- Large TCB (Trusted Computing Base)
+- Large TCB (Trusted Computing Base) - the more software as a part of the chain of trust, the more potential vectors of attack.
-- Takes place before boot.
-Reassuring the validity of the chain of trust requires a reboot.
+- Takes place before boot - reassuring the validity of the chain of trust requires a reboot.
-- Only provides load-time integrity assurance
+- Only provides load-time integrity assurance - the integrity was maintained during boot, but there is no guarantee it will stay like that.

 ### DRTM